PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter02/P13_PlatformThreadJoin_2/README.md

-# Introducing virtual threads:
+# Wait until a virtual thread finishes
-Explain and exemplify the main concepts of virtual threads.
+Provide a detailed explanation with examples of using the join() method for platform and virtual threads.